• Menu

 Your email address will not be published.
 Required fields are marked *

-Primary Sidebar
+Sidebar

-Sarah LempSarah is a second generation homeschooling mom.
-She lives in Metro Detroit with her husband Jay, 5 kids and dog, Edison.
-They love staying active as a family and going on trips in their renovated camper.
+Sarah is a second generation homeschooling mom.
+Originally from Michigan, she now lives with her husband Jay and 5 kids in Florida.
+They love staying active as a family and going on trips in their renovated RV.
 Sarah loves to sing, make pretty things and eat pizza.

 All content on this site is copyright Sarah Lemp.
 Many of my posts contain affiliate links.
 If you click on an affiliate link and buy something, I may receive a small commission.
-Read more on my disclosure page.
+Read more on my DISCLOSURE PAGE.

 • Facebook